Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 directory.
 Bundler will also warn you if there is a new dependency and you need to bundle install again.

+NOTE: If you get "Could not get Gemfile" try typing the following first: cd diaspora

 NOTE: If you do any other rails development on your machine, you will probably want to run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment.